nladha09/cuddly-fiesta-rhcsa/Udemy/scratch.md

 - ` do you have to use `more` when using `grep` (?)
 - `tar` don't have to specifiy `j` or `z` when compressing (?)
 - sticky bits & `SGID` - getting more comfortable
      - do you have to have "read" perms in order to "execute"?
+- tuned profiles - how to find out what "type" the plug-in requested will be?